-- o prepare an annual budget; - o account for prior, current and ensuing years; - o maintain a fund balance within prescribed limits; - o hold formal hearings with appropriate publication and notice; - complete the budget process and submit the adopted budget to the County Clerk by August 25; and - o not exceed adopted expenditure authority without approval from County Commissioners through a formal amendment process.
+- o prepare an annual budget; - o account for prior, current, and ensuing years; - o maintain a fund balance within prescribed limits; - hold formal hearings with appropriate publication and notice; - complete the budget process and submit the adopted budget to the County Clerk by August 25; and - not exceed adopted expenditure authority without approval from County Commissioners through a formal amendment process.

-Beginning in 2017, State law will dictate different deadlines than currently included in statute.
+Beginning in 2017, State law dictates different deadlines than currently included in the statute if the proposed budget triggers a public election.